-Our report is made solely to the partners, as a body, in accordance with the Regulation 22(1) of the European Communities (Accounts) Regulations 1993 as amended.
-Our audit work has been undertaken so that we might state to the partners those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Partnership and the partners, as a body, for our audit work, for this report, or for the opinions we have formed.
+Our report is made solely to the Qualifying Partnership's partners, as a body, in accordance with section 391 of the Companies Act 2014 as applied by Regulation 30 of European Union (Qualifying Partnerships: Accounting and Auditing) Regulations 2019.
+Our audit work has been undertaken so that we might state to the Qualifying Partnership's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Qualifying Partnership and the Qualifying Partnership's members, as a body, for our audit work, for this report, or for the opinions we have formed.